Research at Main Line Health

 Learn more about our research initiatives

 Founded in 1927, Lankenau Institute for Medical Research (LIMR) is one of only a few hospital-associated biomedical research centers in the United States.
 As the research center for Main Line Health, which serves the Philadelphia region and elsewhere, LIMR conducts laboratory-based and clinical investigations in a tightly knit, multidisciplinary community of scientists, nurses and physicians.

-The Office of Research Affairs (ORA) is structured to facilitate the review process of human subject research by the MLH IRB.
-We are a resource for navigating the realm of regulatory compliance and fostering the ethical conduct of human subject research within the MLHS research community at large.
+The Office of Research Protection is structured to facilitate the review process of human subject research by the Main Line Hospitals Institutional Review Board.
+We are a resource for navigating the realm of regulatory compliance and fostering the ethical conduct of human subject research within the Main Line Health research community at large.

 The mission of the Sharpe-Strumia Research Foundation is to encourage and support the conduct of medical research by practicing physicians on the medical staff of Main Line Health Hospitals and clinician-scientists at the Lankenau Institute for Medical Research.
-Preference is given to physicians whose primary hospital affiliation is the Bryn Mawr Campus, and to research which relates to identified clinical initiatives at the Bryn Mawr campus and Main Line Hospitals.
+Preference is given to physicians whose primary hospital affiliation is the Bryn Mawr Campus and to research that relates to identified clinical initiatives at the Bryn Mawr campus and Main Line Health Hospitals.